azer89/HelloVulkan/README.md

 <img width="850" alt="cascade_shadow_mapping" src="https://github.com/azer89/HelloVulkan/assets/790432/1634a491-ea8f-49f0-8214-766a038bedd1">

 The rendering above uses four cascades which allow the shadows to be much sharper.
 Additionally, Poisson disk sampling is used to blur out jagged shadows found on the vertical surfaces.
 However, excessive blurring causes more noticeable seams between the cascades.
-On the right image, each individial cascade is color coded.
+On the right image, each individual cascade is color coded.

 ### [Link to some other cool results](https://github.com/azer89/HelloVulkan/wiki/Gallery)